svallory/hypergen/README.md

 ## What the fork?

+Hygen is an awesome tool, but I needed some extra features to better support [moon-launch](https://github.com/svallory/moon-launch).
-There are some features I need that have been pending for a while.
-I need to publish them as package in npm anyways, so why not share, right?
+Since I needed to publish them as package in npm anyways to share with my team, why not share, right?

-Here's my whishlist
+## Here's my wishlist (a.k.a.
+The Roadmap)

 - [x] Support for `cjs`/`mjs` files
 - [x] Multiple template directories